red-axe/am-editor/README.md

 -   📋 Rich multimedia support, not only supports pictures, audio and video, but also supports inserting embedded multimedia content
 -   🐠 Do not rely on front-end framework, easy to deal with complex architecture
 -   📡 Built-in collaborative editing program, ready to use with lightweight configuration
+-   📱 Compatible with most of the latest mobile browsers

 ## All plugins